 1) The German Salt Museum is open daily from 10:00 am – 5:00 pm.
 People tend to stay for about one or two hours.

 3) The exhibition is entirely in German.
-Luckily, you can request an English language audio guide, which is included in the admission price.
+Luckily, you can request an English-language audio guide, which is included in the admission price.
 Guided tours are also available (check their website for exact costs).

 4) There’s a small gift shop at the entrance of the museum.
-You can purchase things like bath salt, salt seasoning, and even jewellery.
+You can purchase things like bath salt, salt seasoning, and even jewelry.
 Be sure not to get the bath salt and seasoning mixed up if you purchase both – you may end up cooking with bath salt and bathing in seasoning intended for steak!

 5) Need somewhere to stay in Lüneburg?
 Check out your options with booking.com.